RoyalRaisins/Magic-Sets-for-DatalogMTL/README.md

 ### Weather

-Due to the size limit, we provided a smaller meteorological dataset as an example.
+Due to file size limit of Github, we included a smaller meteorological dataset as an example.
 Follow the steps below to run experiment queries on the example dataset, and the results will be saved in the corresponding folders and printed to the console:

 ```bash
 cd ./weather